heyavanindra/FrenCircle/backend_dotnet/Docs/ProfileCurls.md

 # Profile API - cURL Examples

-This document provides cURL examples for all ProfileController endpoints in the FrenCircle API.
+This document provides cURL examples for all ProfileController endpoints in the Linqyard API.

 ## Base URL
 ```